-The evaluator verified that the KMD contains a description of all relevant keys and key materials and where they reside.
-It is also clearly described when a key or key material was no longer needed and how it was destroyed.
-The description of key destruction is consistent with the SFR FCS_CKM.4 in [ST]
+The evaluator verified that the [KMD] contains a description of the areas where the keys and key material reside and when the keys and key material are no longer needed.
+The evaluator verified that it includes a lifecycle for the keys and how they are destroyed.
+The evaluator also verified that the description of key destruction is consistent with the SFR FCS CKM.4 in [ST] ...

-2.1.2.5 Cryptographic operation (symmetric encryption/decryption) (FCS_COP.1(a))
+2.1.2.5 Cryptographic operation (symmetric encryption/decryption) (FCS COP.1(a))